 Calling on the same campaign day in and day out not only sounds boring...
 IT IS BORING in the long run.
 Especially when you’re working on campaigns where the leads have been called several times before, and therefore are hard to catch or simply tired of being called down.

-It can also be a motivating factor to temporarily provide the unmotivated agents with good leads to boost their efficiency and thereby regain their motivation.
+It can also be a motivating factor to temporarily provide the unmotivated agents with good leads to boost their efficiency and regain their motivation.

-The ultimate way to build and control workflows is to automate as many processes as possible, so that the leads automatically are moved from one campaign to another.
+The ultimate way to build and control workflows is to automate as many processes as possible so that the leads are automatically moved from one campaign to another.

-Make a user-friendly choice
+Make a User-Friendly Choice

 Most people will agree that complicated and hard-to-use software solutions can be very time demanding.
 The more intuitive your system is, the better.

 But it’s not only a timesaver to choose manageable easy-to-use software.
 It also eliminates the risk of making errors.
 If the system allows you to automate repetitive tasks, you are well on your way to provide your agents with the ultimate tool.

-Customized user settings that allow you to adapt the interface for its purpose, and set up individual KPIs for each agent are also recommendable.
-It might seem like a minor detail, but it can be an important motivation factor that the agents can follow their own progress.
+Customized user settings that allow you to adapt the interface for its purpose and set up individual KPIs for each agent are also recommendable.
+It might seem like a minor detail, but it can be an important motivating factor for the agents to follow their progress.

-Be realistic about your goals, make them visible and, of course, remember to celebrate when you reach them.
+Be realistic about your goals, make them visible, and, of course, remember to celebrate when you reach them.

 Notice that you can set up many other goals than just the number of closed deals.
 It’s just a matter of finding the value in the small achievements and progresses you make on your way to closing the deal.

-One might argue that it can be unmotivating to follow the performance when things aren't going that great.
-But making underperformance visible can be turned into an advantage, if you use it in a tactical manner and stay positive in the situation.
+One might argue that it can be demotivating to follow the performance when things aren't going that great.
+But making underperformance visible can be an advantage if you use it tactically and stay positive in the situation.

 Make sure you have the right tools to define and measure your own KPIs – and consistently keep track of them!
-This makes it easier to make continuous adjustments that ensure your goals are realistic and possible to reach.
+It makes it easier to make continuous adjustments that ensure your goals are realistic and possible to reach.

 This brings a whole new dimension to the workspace and may work in some situations.
-But use it carefully, so you agents don’t rush through their calls and forget to be consistent about their communication to the customers.
+But use it carefully, so your agents don’t rush through their calls and forget to be consistent about their communication to the customers.

 Work smart, not just hard, and you will achieve spotless call center motivation.